11th WCCT 2021-22, 1st Prize

 2...exd3 3.Rd4#

-Notice something neat: the mates after the same set of Black’s second moves — 2...b4, g5, fxg4, and exd3 — change between the two variations, even though they all land on the same squares: c4, f5, e4, and d4, in that order.
+Notice something neat: after the same quartet of Black’s second moves — 2...b4, g5, fxg4, and exd3 — the mates all change between the two variations, even though they land on the same four squares: c4, f5, e4, and d4, in that order.

 The second set consists of moves by three different black pawns, each yielding a pair of mates: